CVE-2025-25749

 CVE-2025-25749 is a high-severity Weak Password Requirements (CWE-521) vulnerability in Digitaldruid Hoteldruid.
 Its CVSS base score is 7.1 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Brute Force (T1110); ranked in the top 19.6% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Brute Force (T1110); ranked at the 47th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 CVE-2025-25749 is a weakness in HotelDruid versions 3.0.7 and earlier that stems from missing password strength policy enforcement, allowing users to configure arbitrarily weak credentials.
 The issue is tracked as CWE-521 and carries a CVSS 3.1 base score of 7.1 reflecting network attack vector, high attack complexity, and low-privileged access without user interaction.